cybermouflons/ovisbot/README.md

 - `!ctf showcreds` Reveals shared credentials that have been set for the CTF

-- `ctf reminder` Sets a reminder to alert the team members before the CTF starts.
+- `!ctf reminder` Sets a reminder to alert the team members before the CTF starts.
 ---
 ## Ctftime